david-reti/pokeme/README.md

 # PokéMe - Nascent Project

 This is my version of the take home project for Nascent digital, which consists of a simple web app to collect information about the user, and allow them to select their favourite Pokémon.
-One of the most interesting parts of software development is the set of tradeoffs made in the process, and I have documented some of my thoughts and philosophies in this document, as well in code comments.
+It's been a real pleasure working on it!
+I have listed some of my thoughts and assumptions in this document.

 ## General Approach

-Software development involves answering a few important questions, which reduce the amount of agonizing in development, if you're lucky.
-One of these questions is: "How much do I need this?".
-It's an interesting question, because on one hand it highlights the fact that dependencies make you dependent on a package and on the other hand, it's important to think ahead and ease the possible scaling and improvement of the software.

-Keeping this in mind, I follow a somewhat minimal approach to development in which I focus on delivering the purest possible expression of an idea.
+For this project I followed a somewhat minimal approach to development in which I focus on delivering the purest possible expression of an idea, at a high quality.
 I have used icon libraries, CSS preprocessors etc. in the past, but I don't think they are necessary for this project and have stuck with defaults whenever possible.

+## Design Notes

+Generally, I try my best to create the best software I can.
+I had to take a couple of factors into consideration as I was developing this project:

+- I couldn't find a way to filter API results for pokemon by name, and instead I handle the filtering by loading a big list of all the pokemon first - this is not the most efficient, and if I had more time I would optimize it.
+- The address input is not validated as extensively as I would like - I intentionally made the rules loose to allow for flexibility.
+If I were starting from scratch, I would most likely use separate fields for address, city, province etc. which would also make validation easier.
+- I have created a really simple backend to show that I can submit the results - it doesn't store any data, it only returns a success code.
+Storing both the backend and the frontend in the same repo, and especially in the same docker container is, in my opinion, not the best practice but I wanted to keep this project simple.

 ## Libraries Used